 We use this cookie to record whether a welcome message has been viewed on your first visit of the website.

-We also use Google Analytics which is a web analytics service provided by Google, Inc. It enables us to a) perform analyses of information on location, interests and the like to learn about our visitors and b) to measure the performance of our website and website content allows us to monitor usage of our site and we use the results in order to help us improve our site for users.
+We use Google Analytics which is a web analytics service provided by Google, Inc. It enables us to measure the performance of our website and website content, to monitor usage of our site and we use the results in order to help us improve our site for users.
 The information collected is in an anonymous format and will not identify you as an individual and does not track your web browsing outside of this website.